JordanTreiv/DSCI100-Mostly-Cheat-Sheets/README.md

     step_scale(all_predictors()) %>%
     step_center(all_predictors())
 ```
+The above is how to scale and center (standardize) the *training* data in preperation for knn-classification.

 If we want to take a look at the scaled data, the following steps are required:
 ```r
 fruit_scaled <- fruit_recipe %>%